openai/retro/README.md

 # Gym Retro

-Gym Retro lets you turn classic video games into [Gym](https://gym.openai.com/) environments for Reinforcement Learning and comes with integrations for ~1000 games.
+Gym Retro lets you turn classic video games into [Gym](https://gym.openai.com/) environments for reinforcement learning and comes with integrations for ~1000 games.
 It uses various emulators that support the [Libretro API](https://www.libretro.com/index.php/api/), making it fairly easy to add new emulators.

 Supported platforms: